TYPO3/Fluid/doc/FLUID_SYNTAX.md

 ```

 ...and Fluid will be able to detect the **expression** you used, extract and cast the variable and finally remove the quotations
-and use the variable directly (although, semantically, the quotes mean you create a new TextNode that a variable converted into a predefined type.
+and use the variable directly.
+Semantically, the quotes mean you create a new `TextNode` that contains a variable converted to the specified type.